-Title: Qualifications: Non-Executive Director
+∓itle: Non-Executive Director

-B.Sc., GAICD
+Qualifications: B.Sc.

 Experience and expertise: Paul has extensive experience with publicly listed technology companies.
-Over the last 20 years, Paul has been extensively and directly involved in the start-up and subsequent ASX listing of 2 successful FinTech companies.
+Over the last

+25 years, Paul has been extensively and directly involved in the start-up and subsequent ASX listing of 2 successful FinTech companies.
 A co-founder of IWL in 1997, he was an Executive Director of this company from its inception, through its listing in 1999 (ASX: IWL) before leaving in 2004.
 Later in 2004, Mr Collins was a co-founder and Executive Director of Xplore Wealth Limited formerly known as Managed Accounts Holdings Ltd which listed on the ASX in 2014 (ASX: MGP).
-He chaired the Audit, Risk and Compliance Committees of MGP from 2009 until 2016.
-In 2017 he accepted the role of Chair of ReadCloud Limited and assisted in listing the company on the ASX in
+He chaired the Audit, Risk and listing the company on the ASX in 2018.

+Compliance Committees of MGP from 2009 until 2016.
+MGP was acquired by ASX:HUB in 2021.
+In 2017 he accepted the role of Chair of ReadCloud Limited and assisted in

-ReadCloud Limited (ASX: RCL) Other current directorships:
+Other current directorships:

-Former directorships (last 3 years): None
+Former directorships (last 3 years):

+Special responsibilities: ReadCloud Limited (ASX: RCL)

+None

-Special responsibilities: Chair of Nomination and Remuneration Committee and Audit, Risk and Compliance
+Chair of Nomination and Remuneration Committee and Audit, Risk and Compliance